-This reason describes the patient who returns for ongoing care for a recurring condition (second, third, fourth surgical treatments).
+This reason describes a patient who returns for ongoing care for a recurring condition (second, third, fourth surgical treatments).
 It can also represent patients followed for a number of years before a DTT for surgery is made yet Wait 1 data is unavailable.
+The following are some No-Referral/Follow-Up Reason of Existing Patents (Recurring Condition) scenarios:

-- Patient was previously surgically treated and is returning for surgical treatment for an existing condition with the same clinician and without a new referral - Patient has a series of procedures that are staged but are not for a new or chronic condition - A patient has dental surgery to repair a cavity and later the same tooth develops another cavity and requires dental surgery - A patient has periodontal disease which requires recurring surgery for ongoing issues
+- A patient was previously surgically treated and is returning for surgical treatment for an existing condition with the same clinician and without a new referral - A patient has a series of staged procedures but are not for a new or chronic condition - A patient has dental surgery to repair a cavity and later the same tooth develops another cavity and requires dental surgery - A patient has periodontal disease which requires recurring surgery for ongoing issues